AWS Open Source Blog

 kro has one fundamental custom resource, the ResourceGroup.
 When you install kro in your cluster, it installs ResourceGroup as a Custom Resource Definition (CRD).
 Platform and DevOps teams can create custom Kubernetes APIs with operational standards and best practices baked in by defining specific custom resources and configuration as part of the ResourceGroup.

 For example, you can create a ResourceGroup called WebAppRG which defines a new Kubernetes resource called WebApp.
-This new resource encapsulates all the necessary resources for a base web application environment, including Deployments, Services, monitoring agents, and managed cloud resources like Amazon Simple Storage Service (Amazon S3) buckets or Amazon Simple Queue Service (Amazon SQS) queues.
+This new resource encapsulates all the necessary resources for a base web application environment, including Deployments, Services, monitoring agents, as well as managed cloud resources like object storage buckets or cache instances.
 The WebAppRG specification can specify any default configuration your organization wants to standardize on, and also defines which configuration elements can be set at deployment time.
 This gives you the flexibility to decide what is immutable, and only allow a limited set of mutable configuration for deployments.

 When this new ResourceGroup is applied to a Kubernetes cluster, kro generates the CRD for WebApp, registers it with the Kubernetes API server, and deploys a dedicated microcontroller to respond to events for the new custom resource.
 Then, developers can create instances of WebApp, providing the configuration specifications you’ve defined in the resource group, and the underlying resources will be created, configured, and managed by the dedicated controller.